tkephart96/project_telco/README.md

     * Answer the following initial questions
     * Is Churn independent from payment type?
     * Is Churn independent from internet Service type?
-    * Is Churn independent from tech support?
+    * Is Churn independent from paperless billing?
-    * Is Churn independent from a customer having at least one internet package?
+    * Is there a difference in churn based on monthly charges?
 * Develop a Model to predict if a customer will churn
-    * Use drivers identified in explore to build predictive models of different types
+    * Use drivers identified in explore to help build predictive models of different types
     * Evaluate models on train and validate data
     * Select the best model based on highest accuracy
     * Evaluate the best model on test data